 In this article I am going to explain what a real Nerf shotgun is, what a shotgun-style blaster is, and I am going to share my personal top five.

-I think it’s important to clearly explain what can be classified as a Nerf shotgun, because there is a lot of misunderstanding around this topic of course.
+I think it’s important to clearly explain what can be classified as a Nerf shotgun, because there is a lot of misunderstanding around this topic.

-Please note though that this is my opinion, and everyone is welcome to have their own opinion about this topic.
+Please note though that this is my opinion, and everyone is welcome to have their own opinion about it.

 So, what is a Nerf shotgun?